intel-analytics/ipex-llm/docs/docs/APIGuide/FeatureEngineering/text.md

 * `remove_topN`: Non-negative int.
 Remove the topN words with highest frequencies in the case where those are treated as stopwords.
 Default is 0, namely remove nothing.
 * `max_words_num`: Int.
 The maximum number of words to be taken into consideration.
 Default is -1, namely all words will be considered.
 Otherwise, it should be a positive int.
 * `min_freq`: Positive int.
 Only those words with frequency >= min_freq will be taken into consideration.
 Default is 1, namely all words that occur will be considered.
 * `existing_map`: Existing dictionary of word index if any.
-Default is None and in this case a new map with index starting from 1 will be generated.
+Default is None and in this case a new dictionary with index starting from 1 will be generated.
 If not None, then the generated map will preserve the word index in existing_map and assign subsequent indices to new words.